United Nations International School: University and college attendance

-Nearly all UNIS graduates matriculate at four-year colleges in the semester following graduation, with a small number choosing a gap year program.
-A typical year will see 75% to 85% of graduates enrolling at colleges in the United States with remaining graduates attending 20 different universities in thirteen countries outside the U.S.
+Nearly all UNIS graduates matriculate at four-year colleges in the semester following graduation, with a small number choosing a gap-year program.
+A typical year will see 75% to 85% of graduates enrolling at colleges in the United States, with remaining graduates attending 20 different universities in thirteen countries outside the U.S.

 Events and programs

-Each year, high schoolers organize a conference in the General Assembly Hall of the United Nations and invite other schools.
-This activity allows students to improve their public speaking and diplomacy skills.
+Each year, the school organizes a conference in the General Assembly Hall of the United Nations in which high school students perform a Model United Nations.
+Other schools are also invited to this conference.
+This special activity allows students to improve their public speaking and diplomacy skills.
 It also allows students to engage with real world issues.

 Campus history

 UNIS was founded in 1947.
 It was previously located in a former school building at 1311 First Avenue, on East 70th Street, in Lenox Hill, Manhattan.
 In 1964, the Ford Foundation offered a conditional donation of $7 million for a new school building at the headquarters of the United Nations, near an existing playground; Sweden and Libya also contributed funds.
 UNIS had acquired a site at York Avenue and 89th Street in Yorkville, but sold it in 1965.
-Two years later, an alternate site south of the UN headquarters was proposed for UNIS.
-UNIS moved around 1970 into two premises on 51st (the Junior School) and 54th streets.
-The senior school was housed on East 11th Street.
+Two years later, another alternate site south of the UN headquarters was proposed for UNIS.
+Under the headship of the Irishman Desmond Cole, UNIS moved around 1970 into two premises on 51st (the Junior School headed by Lea Rangel-Ribeiro) and the middle school 54th streets.
+The site on 51st Street previously housed Public School 135;

-The main building on 25th Street opened in January 1973, marking the first permanent location for UNIS in its history.